neuvector/docs/user/pages/05.policy/09.dlp/docs.md

 #### Applying DLP/WAF Sensors to Container Groups
 To activate a DLP or WAF sensor, go to Policy -> Groups to select the group desired.
 Enable DLP/WAF for the Group and add the sensor(s).

 It is recommended that DLP sensors be applied to the boundary of a security zone, defined by a Group, to minimize the impact of DLP inspection.
-If needed, define a customer Group that represents such a security zone.
+If needed, define a Custom Group that represents such a security zone.
 For example, if the Group selected is the reserved group 'containers', and DLP sensors added to the group, only traffic in or out of the cluster and not between all containers will be inspected.
 Or if it is a custom group defined as 'namespace=demo' then only traffic in or out of the namespace demo will be inspected, and not any inter-container traffic within the namespace.

 It is recommended that WAF sensors be applied only to Groups where incoming (e.g. ingress) connections are expected, unless the sensor(s) apply to specific internal applications (expecting east-west traffic).